Lighting in Motion: Spatiotemporal HDR Lighting Estimation: Experiments

 \subsection{Evaluation metrics, datasets and baselines}

 As is typical for lighting estimation methods, we compute metrics on spheres relit with the predicted HDRI maps.
 This allows comparing both the specular appearance and physical accuracy of the HDRI on different materials.
 Concretely, we render spheres of different materials with the predicted HDR illumination: a perfect mirror, perfect diffuse, semi-rough metallic (herein called matte), and perfectly glossy.
 We evaluate our method for single image predictions on a synthetic and a real dataset.
 The synthetic dataset consists of 28 scenes from Infinigen Indoor~\cite{infinigen2024indoors}, in which 4 light probes are randomly scattered in space.
 The Laval Indoor Spatially Varying HDR dataset~\cite{garon2019fast} is a real dataset of physical probes placed in a scene and captured in HDR.
 Because mirror light probes are not perfectly reflective, the authors of the original dataset graciously shared the reflectivity of the sphere used (74\%), which we used to adjust the HDR probes and treated as ground truth.
+To benchmark on outdoor scenes, we generate a non-spatially varying dataset consisting of 26 randomly rotated crop sequences from the Laval Outdoor HDR Dataset~\cite{holdgeoffroy-cvpr-19}, from which 3 frames are selected for metrics.
 For video predictions, we take 5 of the Blender demo files~\cite{BlenderDemoFiles} and augment them by animating the cameras, moving probes and modifying the light sources.
 We compare our method against DiffusionLight~\cite{Phongthawee2023DiffusionLight} and 4D Lighting \cite{4DLighting} using their public implementations.

 We report RMSE to inform the intensity of the predicted illuminance, SI-RMSE and SSIM as indicators of the structure of the predictions, and RGB angular error to assess the color reconstruction.
 For temporal results, as is typical of video lighting tasks~\cite{mei2025lux}, we report T-LPIPS, LPIPS on neighboring frames.
 However, to account for the motion of the ground truth scene, we also report T-LPIPS-Diff, the absolute difference between T-LPIPS of the prediction and the ground truth.
 In addition, we report the warped error, computed by warping the current frame of the prediction by the optical flow predicted from an off-the-shelf module~\cite{RAFT2020} and comparing with the RMSE of the next frame.